umbraco/UmbracoDocs/Tutorials/Creating-and-distributing-a-package/index.md

 ## Creating a package from the backoffice

-So far we haven't even done anything related to packages.
-Lots of people add extensions to their sites without ever packaging them up and sharing with others.
+So far we haven't attempted anything related to packages! - Lots of people add extensions to their sites without ever packaging them up and sharing with others.
 So let's look at how we can share our brand new dashboard with others!

 First things first - let's package up the files we want to share, and then take a short look at the package file structure.